PianoMan0/Forte/journal.md

 This takes me to $128.
 There's other hardware I want to get to make this the best it can be:

-Light Sensor: TSL2561 - $6
+Light Sensor: TSL2561 - $6 (Used to give light based responses)
-Camera: Raspberry Pi Camera Module - $15
+Camera: Raspberry Pi Camera Module - $15 (I'm really excitrd about this, it will enhance security, and Forte will have eyes!)

 This takes me to $148, just enough for the 6 points!
 I'll buy any other upgrades with my own money, for instance an LED ring/strip to indicated thinking/listening/responding and more.
+Tomorrow I'm planning to start on some software for this project.

 ![Image](https://hc-cdn.hel1.your-objectstorage.com/s/v3/f268066b1809ab19e9cad11be2c131afdca85cc6_image.png)